 Public opinion has shifted dramatically in favor of sensible reforms that expand health-based approaches while reducing the role of criminalization in drug policy.

 Marijuana reform has gained unprecedented momentum throughout the Americas.
-Alaska, California, Colorado, Nevada, Oregon, Maine, Massachusetts, Washington State, and Washington D.C. have legalized marijuana for adults.
+Alaska, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington, and the District of Columbia have legalized marijuana for adults.
 In December 2013, Uruguay became the first country in the world to legally regulate marijuana.
-In Canada, Prime Minister Justin Trudeau plans legalize marijuana for adults by 2018.
+Canada legalized marijuana for adults in 2018.

 In response to a worsening overdose epidemic, dozens of U.S. states passed laws to increase access to the overdose antidote, naloxone, as well as “911 Good Samaritan” laws to encourage people to seek medical help in the event of an overdose.